ireneewang/summerwork/README.md

 #### ***Part 5: Slot Machine***
 [HTML](RMarkdown/slotmachine.md), [Program](RMarkdown/slotmachine.Rmd):
 I made a slot machine that can operate and determine prize value.
-I learned if, else, and else if functions, how to creatively implement simple functions for a more complicated task, attributes, and loops.
+I learned if, else, and else if functions, how to creatively implement simple functions for a more complicated task, attributes, vectorized code, and loops.